rkuma183/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

    * Google
    * IBM Watson
    * Amazon Alexa
-   * Facebook
    <br />

-Each of the above are cloud vendors are hoping to cash in by charging for processing.
+Each of the above are cloud vendors hoping to cash in by charging for processing of other people's data.

 Benedict Evans, the resident futurist at venture capital firm Andreessen Horowitz, observes in a <a target="_blank" href="http://ben-evans.com/benedictevans/2016/6/23/ai-apple-and-google">